 To grossly oversimplify things the basic premise of SEO hasn’t changed in years: the more links you have pointing to your website, the better your rankings will be.

 There are lots of ways to get links, however, and not all links are created equal.

-I always advocate white hat ways of linking building, and still think guest posting is one of the absolute best ways to build high quality links and send traffic to your site (see more on this below).
+I always advocate white hat ways of linking building, and still think guest posting is a good way to build high-quality links and send traffic to your site (see more on this below).